DN factor: Usage

 Once the DN factor of a bearing has been obtained, it can be used to consult grease selection charts in order to determine the correct lubricant.
 Viscosity must be matched to the needs of the bearing in order to obtain maximum efficiency, and to avoid lubricant runout due to overheating, which is a consequence of metal-on-metal contact, as well as the failure of grease to extract heat from the bearing system.

-Viscosity is quantified according to the National Lubricating Grease Institute (NLGI) consistency number, which is regarded as the standard measure of grease thickness.
+Viscosity is usually quantified as the kinematic viscosity or ISO grade of the grease's base oil, as per ASTM D445.
+This is separate from the National Lubricating Grease Institute (NLGI) consistency number, which is regarded as the standard measure of grease thickness.

 Knowing the DN factor of a bearing is critical to preventing lubricant starvation, which is characterized by decreasing lubricant film thickness coupled with increased bearing speed.
 Starvation occurs when bearing speed (N) exceeds the ability of the lubricant to flow back into the bearing track.
 This phenomenon can be the cause of metal-on-metal contact, which causes rapid wear and necessitates early replacement.
 Jauhari shows that degree of starvation is a function of relative lubricant layer thickness for given operating conditions.
 He also states that "the rolling fatigue life of [a] bearing depends greatly upon the viscosity and film thickness between the rolling contact-surface [sic]."